-The Student Item Analysis Non-Writing - Online report shows how a student has performed by NAPLAN item.
+The Student Item Analysis Non-Writing report shows how a student has performed by NAPLAN item.

 This report includes results only for the students that have participated in the NAPLAN test online.
-Paper results are reported on a separate report.
+Paper results are reported in a separate report.
 This report includes all online NAPLAN domains except Writing.